 Echoes began as a dream: to initiate a non-traditional church in Bellingham that had non-traditional leadership and was radically inclusive.
 It could be a spiritual home for those who felt like misfits when it came to church, and it could seek to make Bellingham a better place to live for all life forms.

 We're not lone rangers.
 Echoes is very much supported by our regional and national leadership.
-Although we're not into denominational divisiveness, it's might be helpful to know that Echoes is Lutheran.
-The emphasis on grace, mystery, and "always reforming," are Lutheran values that we particularly love and appreciate.
+Although we are not into Christian denominational divisiveness, it's might be helpful to know that Echoes is Lutheran (ELCA).
+The emphasis on grace, mystery, and "always REforming," are Lutheran values that we particularly love and appreciate.

 OH, AND ABOUT OUR NAME...